NSHipster/articles/2012-12-17-cggeometry.md

 It's important that `CGRect` values all are rounded to the nearest whole point.
 Fractional values cause the frame to be drawn on a _pixel boundary_.
 Because pixels are atomic units (cannot be subdivided†) a fractional value will cause the drawing to be averaged over the neighboring pixels, which looks blurry.

-`CGRectIntegral` will `floor` each origin and size value, which will ensure that your drawing code will crisply align on pixel boundaries.
+`CGRectIntegral` will `floor` each origin value, and `ceil` each size value, which will ensure that your drawing code will crisply align on pixel boundaries.

 As a rule of thumb, if you are performing any operations that could result in fractional point values (e.g. division, `CGGetMid[X|Y]`, or `CGRectDivide`), use `CGRectIntegral` to normalize rectangles to be set as a view frame.